-Leif Garrett burst onto the scene in 1966 at the early age of five.
-Garrett began a career in acting with his debut in the quintessential period film, Bob & Carol & Ted & Alice.
-He starred in over sixty hit television shows, such as being the semi-regular on the critically acclaimed hit television shows, The Waltons and Family.
+Leif Garrett burst onto the scene in 1966 at the early age of five, debuting as an actor in the quintessential period film, Bob & Carol & Ted & Alice.
+Garrett starred in over sixty hit television shows, such as being the semi-regular on the critically acclaimed hit television shows, The Waltons and Family.
 But it was his portrayal of a pony express rider in the television special, Peter Lundy and the Medicine Hat Stallion that garnered Garrett the honor of being inducted into the Cowboy Hall of Fame.
 From then on he continued to do more TV and film including Walking Tall and the hit television series, Three for the Road.
 This family drama was Garrett’s launching pad for the recording phenomena that was to occur.

 After releasing three more albums, Garrett decided to turn his attention to acting once again, co-starring in Francis Ford Coppola’s film classic, The Outsiders in 1983.
 He continued to choose other notable roles in the eighties in movies such as Thunder Alley and Shaker Run.
 In 1991, Garrett appeared with fellow former teen idol, David Cassidy, in the seventies spoof, Spirit of ’76.
 Audiences were amazed and impressed with Garrett’s comedic ability and talent.